(800) 849-2168

 Kansas Medical Board License Renewal

-The renewal process involves submitting an online application and paying the required renewal fee.
-The fees vary depending on the type of license and the method of renewal:
+The renewal process consists of completing an online application and submitting the appropriate renewal charge.
+Fees vary based on the kind of license and the manner of renewal.

-Physician license: The annual renewal fee is $400 if using a form, or $330 if using the online service.
-The late renewal fee is an additional $200 if using a form, or $70 if using the online service.
+Physician license: The annual renewal charge is $400 if using a form and $330 if utilizing the online service.
+The late renewal cost is $200 if using a form and $70 if utilizing the online service.

 PA license: The annual renewal fee is $150 if using a form or the online service.
 The late renewal fee is an additional $65 if using a form, or $58 if using the online service.

-Nurse license: The biennial renewal fee is $75 if using a form, or $50 if using the online service.
-The late renewal fee is an additional $50 if using a form, or $25 if using the online service.
+Nurse license: The biannual renewal price is $75 if using a form and $50 if utilizing the online service.
+The late renewal cost is $50 if using a form and $25 if utilizing the internet service.

 Kansas Medical License CME Requirements

-Physicians must complete a minimum of 50 CME hours per year, including 20 hours of Category 1 credit.
-They can renew licenses every 1, 2, or 3 years, and must complete the required CME for each year since the last renewal.
+Physicians must complete at least 50 CME hours each year, including 20 hours of Category 1 credit.
+They can renew their licenses every one, two, or three years and must complete the needed CME for each year since the previous renewal.
 Physicians must also complete at least one or two hours (1 hour for each year of chosen continuing education cycle) on the topics of acute or chronic pain management; the appropriate prescribing of opioids; or, the use of prescription drug monitoring programs, every renewal period.

-Nurses renew their licenses biennially and must complete 30 hours of CME every two years, including two hours of Category 1 credit related to the Nurse Practice Act.
+Nurses must renew their licenses every two years and complete 30 hours of continuing medical education (CME), including two hours of Category 1 credit relating to the Nurse Practice Act.

 Kansas Medical License Lookup